-✓ Device Sponsoring Select device categories that will trigger a Note: Devices can be approved or unapproved fr role-mapping rule based on "status" attribut te to assign the device to the respective role before and after approval.
-BSD BSD Datacenter appliance Gaming Consoles Home Audio/Video Equipment Internet of Things (IoT) Linux Macintosh Medical Device Monitoring Devices Network Boot Agents Other OS Physical Security Point of Sale devices Printers/Scanners Projectors Routers and APs Smartphones/PDAs/Tablets Storage Devices Switches Thin Clients Video Conferencing VoIP Phones/Adapters Windows Set approver's email address(es) to send notifications.
+✓ Device Sponsoring Select device categories that will trigger an email to the admin for approval.
+Create a role-mapping rule based on "status" attribute to assign the device to the respective role before and after approval.
+Note: Devices can be approved or unapproved from the Device Discovery Report BSD BSD Datacenter appliance Gaming Consoles Home Audio/Video Equipment Internet of Things (lo Linux Macintosh Medical Device Monitoring Devices Network Boot Agents Other OS Physical Security Point of Sale devices Printers/Scanners Projectors Routers and APs Smartphones/PDAs/Tablets Storage Devices Switches Thin Clients Video Conferencing VoIP Phones/Adapters Windows Set approver's email address(es) to send notifications.
 Emails will be sent whenever a new endpoint is classified under an 'unapproved' category.
 Use emails from General Settings Custom The emails will be sent to following email addresses.
-Multiple addresses can be separated by a semicolon(;).
-Test Settings SMTP server configuration is required for sending emails.
+Multiple addresses can be separated by a semicolon(;) Test Settings SMTP server configuration is required for sending emails.
 Currently SMTP Server is configured and enabled.
 Click here to change the settings.
 URL for Device Discovery Report.
 It will appear in the notification email as a link for quick access to the devices that need approval.
-Profiler hostname or IP address is needed to complete the URL. https:// 10.96.102.2 /dana-admin/reporting/report_device_disco very.cgi
+Profiler hostname or IP address is needed to complete the URL. https:// 10.96.102.2 /dana-admin/reporting/report_device_discovery.cgi